 Serve as a great resource

 Another great way to cultivate a great recruiter relationship is by recommending top performing people to them.
-If you know a stellar candidate that is looking for a new position, recommend them to recruiters you have worked with, who you know can assist them in their field of interest.
+If you know a stellar candidate that is looking for a new position, recommend them to an employment business you have worked with, who you know can help them in their field of interest.
 Recruiters love having amazing candidates come to them.
 It is even better when one of their prior candidates does the recommending.

-And should you move into a position where you make or influence hiring decisions, remember to internally refer the recruitment agency or recruiters that helped you get there!
+Should you one day assume a position where you make or influence hiring decisions, remember to internally refer to the employment business that helped you get there!

 There are many different types of recruiters.
-The key is finding one that is best suited to your career needs.
-Build your relationships with recruiters that can help you long-term.
-For the best results, be proactive about finding a good recruiter, working together, and applying to jobs you love.
+The key is finding one that is best suited to your industry and career needs.
+Build your relationships with expert consultants that can help you long-term.
+For the best results, be proactive about finding a reputable employment business to work with and start applying to jobs you love.

-Our recruiters always love helping qualified candidates move their career forward.
-Upload your CV, and search our job listings for roles that are relevant to your experience.
+Our recruiters love helping qualified candidates move their career forward.
+Upload your resume, and search our job listings for roles that are relevant to your experience.
 Connect with one of us today!